 - Trailer Camps, Recreational Vehicle Parks, and Mobile Home Parks – Taxable unless 50% is occupied for longer than three (3) continuous months.
 Property owner then must file the Declaration of Taxable Status – Trailer Camps, Mobile Home Parks, and Recreational Vehicle Parks (Form DR-72-2).

-How to Fill Out a FL Rental Lease Agreement Form?
+How to Fill Out a Florida Rental Lease Agreement Form?

 First enter the day of the month the agreement was made on then enter the year.